Categories

 Tara Carpenter, CPES.

-Bringing hormonal support to new mothers in Vermont, since 2011.
+Helping new mothers access postpartum hormonal support in Vermont, since 2011.

-• As a Certified Encapsulationist, I must follow Federal (OSHA/EPA) guidelines to ensure I am handling your placenta in a clean, safe environment and disinfecting blood-borne pathogens in the proper fashion.
+• As a PBi-trained Encapsulationist, I follow Federal (OSHA/EPA) guidelines to ensure safe handling of your placenta in a clean, safe environment; disinfecting bloodborne pathogens after each step.

-• I follow a PBi-method of preparation that is on file and documented with the FDA.
-This means I am unable to legally encapsulate anywhere but your kitchen; or that of a friend/family member who has given consent.
+• I follow a PBi-method of preparation on file with the FDA which means I must encapsulate your placenta in your kitchen or that of a friend/family member who has given written consent.

-• You know you are getting your placenta and only your placenta (Miami Maternity Center under fire).
+• You know you are getting your placenta and only your placenta.

 • You can observe your capsules being made, even take pictures.

-• There is currently no approved facility to prepare placenta capsules other then your kitchen or that of a friend/family member.
+• There is currently no fda-approved facility to prepare placenta capsules other then your kitchen or that of a friend/family member.

 You get one placenta when you have a baby; or two if you have fraternal twins.
 If your placenta is handled in an unsafe manner, over-processed, not kept at a consistent temperature in storage, prepared with unsafe handling procedures, ends up being someone else’s placenta (or cross-contaminated with someone else’s placenta being processed at the same time), or causes you sickness then you will miss out on the opportunity to benefit from your placenta capsules.